ome/omero-documentation/omero/sysadmins/dropbox.rst

     available:

-    -   Mac OS systems that use a macports install of Python will need to have FSEvents available in the PYTHONPATH.
+    -   Mac OS systems that use a macports install of Python will need to have FSEvents available in the :envvar:`PYTHONPATH`.
 This will require a path of the form ``/System/Library/Frameworks/Python.framework/Versions/3.X/Extras/lib/python/PyObjC/`` to be added, according to the version of Python used.